DO's and DON'Ts

 - The seller must comply with the transaction agreement or according to the terms in the seller's policies including PetPay Site Policies.
 In order to qualify for Seller Security, sellers’ policies must be consistent with PetPay’s policies.

-- A case may be closed after the buyer and seller reached a resolution agreement, or the seller issued a full refund, or if the transaction qualified for Seller Security.
+- A case may be closed after PetPay works with both parties to reach a resolution agreement, or the Buyer was issued a full refund.

 - If a case is escalated to PetPay, both buyer and seller may be asked to provide additional information (for example: photographs of the pet) to help resolve the dispute.